From Sleek and Smooth to Textured and Rustic: Exploring the Versatility of Concrete Finish Types

 1. Smooth Finish

-• Ideal for modern and minimalist designs.
+• It is particularly suited for modern and minimalist architectural styles.

 2. Exposed Aggregate Finish